 Lawyers for the 21 young plaintiffs in the landmark climate lawsuit Juliana v.
-United States have asked the U.S. Ninth Circuit Court of Appeals for a full court review of the 2-1 decision by a three-judge panel to dismiss their case in January.
+United States have asked the U.S. Ninth Circuit Court of Appeals for a full court review of the 2-1 decision to dismiss their case in January.

 According to the petition, filed on Monday, the two judges who ruled against sending the case to trial “made significant errors of law” in finding that the youth did not have standing to sue the U.S. government over its continued support for oil, gas, and coal energy development.
 The petition also questioned the finding that changes in the government’s policies must come via lawmakers and voters, not the courts.